-Now you have upgraded one cluster of the HubPac by following the above procedure.
-To upgrade the other clusters, repeat the following procedure on each cluster:

-- 1. Disconnect the Cat 5 cable attached with the USB-to-RS485 cable from the HubPac cluster on which the upgrade has finished. - 2.
-Reconnect the Cat 5 cable to the server connection port of "another cluster" on the same HubPac, as described in STEP 2: Connect one cluster of the HubPac to the PC. - 3.
+- To upgrade the other clusters, repeat the following procedure on each cluster - 1.
+Disconnect the Cat5 cable attached with the USB-to-RS485 cable from the HubPac cluster on which the upgrade has finished. - Reconnect the Cat5 cable to the server connection port of "another cluster" on the same HubPac, as described in STEP (B): Connect One Cluster of the HubPac to the PC (on page 176). - 3.
 Click Send to Paragon in the Paragon Update window to upgrade the connected cluster.
-The procedure is the same as those described in STEP 4: Launch the Paragon Update utility (version 2.4.4 or later).
+The procedure is the same as those described in STEP (D): Launch the Paragon Update Utility (on page 182).